WambuBObo/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Print all lowercase letters in reverse using putchar
+Print all numbers of base 16 in lowercase